Byont-Ventures/smart-contract-analysis-tools/docs/analysis-techniques.md

 )
 ```

+This says that if `a = 16` and `b = 85`, that all constraints are met (which is true since `16 > 15 and 16 + 85 = 101 > 100`).

-However, now we only know that it is possible.
-We don't know yet if `a + b` is always more than 100.
+However, now it is only proven that it is possible to meet the criteria.
+It is not known yet if `a + b` is always `> 100` while `a > 15`.
 This approach can be compared to testing only the happy flow when writing unit tests.
-We need to check if the requirement can be violated instead.
+It needs to be checked if the requirement can be violated instead.

 ### 4.2 Checking if the requirement will always hold

-To check if our requirement always holds we will check for the **negation** of our requirement.
-Meaning that we are checking if the requirement can be violated.
-The only change is that we put `(not ...)` around our requirement.
+To check if the requirement always holds, the **negation** of the requirement needs to be asserted.
+This checks if `a + b` can ever be `<= 100` while `a > 15`.
+If such an assignment can be found (thus if the set of constraints is satisfiable), it means that the assertion can be violated.

+The only change in the code is that `(not ...)` is put around the requirement.

 ```smt-lib
 (declare-const a Int)